delight-im/PHP-Auth/README.md

 ## Frequently asked questions

+### What about password hashing?

+Any password or authentication token is automatically hashed using the ["bcrypt"](https://en.wikipedia.org/wiki/Bcrypt) function, which is based on the ["Blowfish" cipher](https://en.wikipedia.org/wiki/Blowfish_(cipher)) and (still) considered one of the strongest password hash functions today. "bcrypt" is used with 1,024 iterations, i.e. a "cost" factor of 10.
+A random ["salt"](https://en.wikipedia.org/wiki/Salt_(cryptography)) is applied automatically as well.

+You can verify this configuration by looking at the hashes in your database table `users`.
+If the above is true with your setup, all password hashes in your `users` table should start with the prefix `$2$10$`, `$2a$10$` or `$2y$10$`.

+When new algorithms (such as [Argon2](https://en.wikipedia.org/wiki/Argon2)) may be introduced in the future, this library will automatically take care of "upgrading" your existing password hashes whenever a user signs in or changes their password.

 ### How can I implement custom password requirements?

 Enforcing a minimum length for passwords is usually a good idea.
 Apart from that, you may want to look up whether a potential password is in some blacklist, which you could manage in a database or in a file, in order to prevent dictionary words or commonly used passwords from being used in your application.